wmblack23/NBA_API_Scoring_Efficiencies/README.md

 # NBA_API_Scoring_Efficiencies

-USING LINEAR REGRESSION TO VISUALIZE THE NBA'S MOST - AND LEAST - EFFECIENT SCORERS
+**USING LINEAR REGRESSION TO VISUALIZE THE NBA'S MOST - AND LEAST - EFFECIENT SCORERS.**

 There are four sections to this project.
 I will walk through each of them here: